-- Locate and open Google Chrome
+- Locate and open Microsoft Edge (or alternatively Google Chrome)

-- We have set up Chrome with the Portal as your homepage, so it should show up automatically when you launch it.
+- We have set up Edge with the Portal as your homepage, so it should show up automatically when you launch it.
 If not, you can navigate to this url: https://localhost:430XX, where XX is your Trainee number - 2 digits (for instance https://localhost:43001 for trainee 01)

 - The Portal will most probably ask you to sign in (unless Remember me was checked not long ago)